kenBayama/test-UntieKnot/README.md

 2. right-click the KafkaScriptSpec in /src/test/scala/fr/untieKnotTest/test/ and click on Run

-The four script corresponding to the four question are launch one after another
+The four script corresponding to the four questions are launch one after another

 3. You will get all the results on the console